peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

  Encodes characters other than "unreserved" characters for URIs.
 * `static java.lang.String EscapeURI​(java.lang.String s,
          int mode)`<br>
- Escapes characters that can't appear in URIs or IRIs.
+ Checks a text string representing a URI or IRI and escapes characters it has that can't appear in URIs or IRIs.
 * `static boolean HasScheme​(java.lang.String refValue)`<br>
  Determines whether the string is a valid IRI with a scheme component.
 * `static boolean HasSchemeForURI​(java.lang.String refValue)`<br>